section-engineering-education/engineering-education/articles/getting-started-with-matlab/README.md

 That's all!

-*Note*: please be sure to execute all of the code together in order to allow the 3 plots to appear in the same figure.
+*Note*: please be sure to execute all of the code together to allow the 3 plots to appear in the same figure.

 ### Conclusion
 This is just a *tip of the iceberg*.
 Change the amplitude, frequency, phase, subplot numbers, etc.. .
 Try it out for yourself and see the results.
-If you are interested more in MATLAB then keep following our [languages](https://www.section.io/engineering-education/topic/languages/) section where we will create future tutorials about SIMULINK and a lot more.
+If you are interested more in MATLAB, keep following our [languages](https://www.section.io/engineering-education/topic/languages/) section to create future tutorials about SIMULINK and a lot more.
 Have a nice day!